PlumptonCollege/TeachingWithVirtualReality/case-studies/carpentry.md

-## Workshop induction for Carpentry
+## Workshop Induction for Carpentry
 ### East Sussex College Group

 For this case study, the ESCG wanted to create a resource that allowed users to explore the carpentry machine workshop.
 Collaborating with the lead carpentry lecturer, the innovation team chose a selection of machines that included a mix of those students would use as part of their course of study, and some that were only part of a level 3 course of study.
 For capture they used a Theta V VR camera to capture the photographic content, and to record 360 demonstrations of the machines in use.